TheMrityunjayPathak/TheMrityunjayPathak/README.md

 - Designed a fully automated ETL pipeline using Python, SQLAlchemy and GitHub Actions for seamless daily data updates.
 - Built custom Python ETL scripts to extract, transform and load over 50,000+ sales records into a Neon PostgreSQL database.
 - Automated daily data generation (~100 new transactions daily) to simulate real-time sales activity.
-- Integrated Power BI directly with the database, enabling real-time auto-refreshing dashboard without manual uploads.
+- Integrated Power BI directly with the database, enabling real-time auto-refreshing dashboard without manual updates.

 ➔ Key Insights
-- Standard Class drives ~60% of sales (~₹5.1M) and profit (~₹897K), making it the most profitable and preferred shipping mode.
+- Standard Class accounts for ~60% of sales (~₹5.1M) and profit (~₹897K), making it the most profitable shipping mode.
 - Consumer Segment generates ~50% of revenue (~₹4.26M) and profit (~₹757K), highlighting it as the primary customer base.
-- Q4 (Oct–Dec) delivers ~27% of yearly revenue, highlighting strong seasonal demand, ideal for marketing and promotions.
+- Q4 (Oct–Dec) contributes ~27% of annual revenue, indicating strong seasonal demand, ideal for marketing and promotions.
-- Paper, Binders and Phones emerge as top-performing sub-categories, together making up ~45% of total revenue.
+- Paper, Binders and Phones are the top-performing sub-categories, together making up ~45% of total revenue.
-- West and East regions lead the market with ~58% of total sales, while the South region with ~19% shows room for growth.
+- West and East regions dominate the market with ~58% of total sales, while the South region with ~19% shows significant growth potential.
 - Top 5 States (CA, NY, TX, PA, OH) contribute ~54% of sales, with CA alone driving ~21%, showing strong regional concentration.

 ➔ Impact